-The Hosting CSE maps the operation of the incoming oneM2M request primitive to a corresponding operation supported by the AE’s underlying protocol binding defined by the AE’s pointOfContact.
+The Hosting CSE maps the operation of the incoming oneM2M request primitive to a corresponding operation in the retargeted request that it sends to the AE.
+This mapping is dependent on the protocol that is used to retarget the request.